furrlori-oss/hwip/docs/search-help.md

 **EPA Purview**

-Search by [EPA Region](https://www.epa.gov/aboutepa/regional-and-geographic-offices#regional) for sites located outside of authorized state authority, such as those in Indian Ccuntry or federal waters.
+Search by [EPA Region](https://www.epa.gov/aboutepa/regional-and-geographic-offices#regional) for sites located outside of authorized state authority, such as those in Indian Country or federal waters.

 ### Location

 **Use My Location**

-Description.
+Search for hazardous waste sites located within a specified radius of your location.
+After clicking Use My Location, follow any prompts on your device to allow HWIP to use your location.
+Radius defaults to 10 miles.
+Use the Radius field to change the value.

 **Street Address**

-Description.
+Enter a street address.
+Be sure to try all possible variations and alternate spellings (e.g., "Route" and "Rte").

 **State**